FGfiorini/Heart_stroke_predictor/README.md

 # Disclaimer

 This is a project only for research and academic purposes.
-The aim of this is just to show how to work and develop an API.
+The aim of this is just to show how I worked and developed an API.
 If you have any kind of health condition it's mandatory to get medical consultation.

 # Flask ML API

 A flask API developed with a form in the frontend.
 Used for a Heart stroke prediction analysis project where the goal is to predict whether a person could have possibly a heart stroke or not, based on data provided through the form.
-The target value considered is 1 = the person have a stroke.
+The target value considered is 1 = the person have a stroke (picture with a heart signal).
+Label =0 (heart with healthy arms)
 Its composed by three microservices, that are configured to be excecuted with a docker compose yml file:

 - API